false-schemers/wcpl/README.md

 # C features

-WCPL supports most traditional pre-C99 C features except for K&R-style function paramter declarations (modern prototypes are fully supported).
+WCPL supports most traditional pre-C99 C features except for K&R-style function parameter declarations (modern prototypes are fully supported).
 Features listed below are the ones that are either borrowed from modern C dialects, or not implemented in the way described in C90 standard.

 ## C features supported